 - Preheat the oven to 350 degrees.

-- In a large mixing bowl, combine meat and all of the other ingredients.
-It's recommended to wear kitchen latex gloves to keep your hands clean.
-Thoroughly mix the meat mixture using your hands to ensure an even distribution of ingredients.1 cup breadcrumbs, 1 cup parmesan cheese, 1 teaspoon minced garlic, 1/2 cup onion, 1 teaspoon oregano, 1 teaspoon basil, 1/2 teaspoon pepper, 2 tablespoons whipping cream
+- In a large mixing bowl, combine the meat and other ingredients.
+I like to wear kitchen latex gloves to keep my hands clean.
+Thoroughly mix the meat mixture using your hands to ensure an even distribution of ingredients.1 cup breadcrumbs, 1 cup parmesan cheese, 1 teaspoon minced garlic, 1/2 cup onion, 1 teaspoon oregano, 1 teaspoon basil, 1/2 teaspoon pepper, 2 tablespoons whipping cream, 1/2 teaspoon salt

 - Using a two-inch cookie scoop, scoop out portions of the meat mixture to form uniform-sized meatballs.
 Roll each portion between your hands to shape it into a firm ball.